nBecky7/alx-low_level_programming/0x0A-argc_argv/README.md

-Write a program that prints the minimum number of coins to make change for an amount of money
+Write a program that prints its name, followed by a new line